telerik/kendo-ui-core/docs/AngularJS/introduction.md

 You can use declarative attributes for array and object configuration options, too.

-#### Set Widget Arrays and Object Options as Attributes in AngularJS
+#### Set widget arrays and object options as attributes in AngularJS

 ```html
 <div ng-app="app" ng-controller="MyCtrl">